santoshrestonteam/PeopleSoftChatbotSetup/Readme.md

 3. In the ODA service click the hamburger menu on the top left > Development > Skills

 4. Click on the import skill button to import the template skill.
 Navigate to where you downloaded the zip file on your machine.
-For now don't upload the template skill, we'll make some changes using our included skill
+Import the zip file included here

 5. Download nodejs on your local machine and install.
 See Nodejs's website for how to do this: https://nodejs.org/en/download/